WCB725/Virtual-machine/README.md

 <img width="256" height="232" alt="Image" src="https://github.com/user-attachments/assets/06c2b73e-c2e9-4513-a2f1-9008db77eef4" />

-How to set Up a Virtual Macine inn Azure
+How to set Up a Virtual Macine in Azure

 This project is going to show the basics of setting up Virtual Machine in Azure